-You can record movies with audio, up to 10 minutes long.
+You can record movies with audio.
+Movie length is limited only by the amount of memory available for storage.
 You can select a resolution setting to suit your needs.

 - · File Format: Motion JPEG AVI format

 - · Maximum Movie Length

-- Each Movie: 10 minutes

-- Total Recording Time: Limited only by the amount of memory available for storage.
+- The length of a movie is limited only by the amount of memory available to store it.

 - Approximate Movie File Size (1-minute movie):

 72.8MB (Quality Setting: HQ)

 43.6MB (Quality Setting: Normal)

 17.5MB (Quality Setting: LP)